Generic name: bupivacaine hydrochloride with dextrose

-Bupivacaine hydrochloride is 1-Butyl-2’ 6’-pipecoloxylidide monochloride, monohydrate, a white crystalline powder that is freely soluble in 95 percent ethanol, soluble in water, and slightly soluble in chloroform or acetone.
+Bupivacaine hydrochloride is 2-Piperidinecarboxamide, 1-butyl-N-(2,6-dimethylphenyl)-,monohydrochloride, monohydrate, a white crystalline powder that is freely soluble in 95 percent ethanol, soluble in water, and slightly soluble in chloroform or acetone.
 It has the following structural formula:

 Dextrose is D-glucopyranose monohydrate and has the following structural formula:

-Bupivacaine Spinal (Bupivacaine in Dextrose Injection, USP) is available in sterile, hyperbaric solution for subarachnoid injection (spinal block).
+Bupivacaine Hydrochloride in Dextrose Injection, USP is available in sterile hyperbaric solution for subarachnoid injection (spinal block).

 Bupivacaine hydrochloride is related chemically and pharmacologically to the aminoacyl local anesthetics.
 It is a homologue of mepivacaine and is chemically related to lidocaine.
 All three of these anesthetics contain an amide linkage between the aromatic nucleus and the amino or piperidine group.
 They differ in this respect from the procaine-type local anesthetics, which have an ester linkage.

-Each 1 mL of Bupivacaine Spinal contains 7.5 mg bupivacaine hydrochloride, anhydrous and 82.5 mg dextrose, anhydrous.
-The pH of this solution is adjusted to 5.5 (4.0 to 6.5) with sodium hydroxide and/or hydrochloric acid.
+Each mL of Bupivacaine Hydrochloride in Dextrose Injection, USP contains 7.5 mg bupivacaine hydrochloride (anhydrous) and 82.5 mg dextrose (anhydrous).
+The pH of this solution is adjusted to between 4.0 and 6.5 with sodium hydroxide or hydrochloric acid.

-Pharmacokinetics: The rate of systemic absorption of local anesthetics is dependent upon the total dose and concentration of drug administered, the route of administration, the vascularity of the administration site, and the presence or absence of epinephrine in the anesthetic solution.
-A dilute concentration of epinephrine (1:200,000 or 5 μg/mL) usually reduces the rate of absorption and peak plasma concentration of bupivacaine, permitting the use of moderately larger total doses and sometimes prolonging the duration of action.
+The rate of systemic absorption of local anesthetics is dependent upon the total dose and concentration of drug administered, the route of administration, the vascularity of the administration site, and the presence or absence of epinephrine in the anesthetic solution.
+A dilute concentration of epinephrine (1:200,000 or 5 mcg/mL) usually reduces the rate of absorption and peak plasma concentration of Bupivacaine Hydrochloride, permitting the use of moderately larger total doses and sometimes prolonging the duration of action.

-The onset of action with bupivacaine is rapid and anesthesia is long-lasting.
-The duration of anesthesia is significantly longer with bupivacaine than with any other commonly used local anesthetic.
+The onset of action with Bupivacaine Hydrochloride is rapid and anesthesia is long lasting.
+The duration of anesthesia is significantly longer with Bupivacaine Hydrochloride than with any other commonly used local anesthetic.
 It has also been noted that there is a period of analgesia that persists after the return of sensation, during which time the need for strong analgesics is reduced.

-The onset of sensory blockade following spinal block with Bupivacaine Spinal (bupivacaine in dextrose injection, USP) is very rapid (within one minute), maximum motor blockade and maximum dermatome level are achieved within 15 minutes in most cases.
+The onset of sensory blockade following spinal block with Bupivacaine Hydrochloride in Dextrose Injection, USP is very rapid (within one minute); maximum motor blockade and maximum dermatome level are achieved within 15 minutes in most cases.
 Duration of sensory blockade (time to return of complete sensation in the operative site or regression of two dermatomes) following a 12 mg dose averages 2 hours with or without 0.2 mg epinephrine.
-The time to return of complete motor ability with 12 mg Bupivacaine Spinal (bupivacaine in dextrose injection, USP) averages 3½ hours without the addition of epinephrine and 4½ hours if 0.2 mg epinephrine is added.
+The time to return of complete motor ability with 12 mg Bupivacaine Hydrochloride in Dextrose Injection, USP averages 3 ½ hours without the addition of epinephrine and 4 ½ hours if 0.2 mg epinephrine is added.
 When compared to equal milligram doses of hyperbaric tetracaine, the duration of sensory blockade was the same but the time to complete motor recovery was significantly longer for tetracaine.
-Addition of 0.2 mg epinephrine significantly prolongs the motor blockade and time to first postoperative narcotic with Bupivacaine Spinal (bupivacaine in dextrose injection, USP).
+Addition of 0.2 mg epinephrine significantly prolongs the motor blockade and time to first postoperative narcotic with Bupivacaine Hydrochloride in Dextrose Injection, USP.

 Various pharmacokinetic parameters of the local anesthetics can be significantly altered by the presence of hepatic or renal disease, addition of epinephrine, factors affecting urinary pH, renal blood flow, the route of drug administration, and the age of the patient.
-The half-life of bupivacaine in adults is 3.5 ± 2 hours and in neonates 8.1 hours.
+The half-life of Bupivacaine Hydrochloride in adults is 2.7 hours and in neonates 8.1 hours.
 In clinical studies, elderly patients exhibited a greater spread and higher maximal level of analgesia than younger patients.
 Elderly patients also reached the maximal level of analgesia more rapidly than younger patients, and exhibited a faster onset of motor blockade.
 The total plasma clearance was decreased and the terminal half-life was lengthened in these patients.

-Amide-type local anesthetics such as bupivacaine are metabolized primarily in the liver via conjugation with glucuronic acid.
+Amide-type local anesthetics such as Bupivacaine Hydrochloride are metabolized primarily in the liver via conjugation with glucuronic acid.
 Patients with hepatic disease, especially those with severe hepatic disease, may be more susceptible to the potential toxicities of the amide-type local anesthetics.
-Pipecoloxylidine is the major metabolite of bupivacaine.
+Pipecolylxylidine is the major metabolite of Bupivacaine Hydrochloride.

-When administered in recommended doses and concentrations, bupivacaine does not ordinarily produce irritation or tissue damage and does not cause methemoglobinemia.
+When administered in recommended doses and concentrations, Bupivacaine Hydrochloride does not ordinarily produce irritation or tissue damage.

-Bupivacaine Spinal is indicated for the production of subarachnoid block (spinal anesthesia).
+Bupivacaine Hydrochloride in Dextrose Injection, USP is indicated for the production of subarachnoid block (spinal anesthesia).

 Standard textbooks should be consulted to determine the accepted procedures and techniques for the administration of spinal anesthesia.

-Bupivacaine Spinal (Bupivacaine in Dextrose Injection, USP) is contraindicated in patients with a known hypersensitivity to it or to any local anesthetic agent of the amide-type.
+Bupivacaine Hydrochloride in Dextrose Injection, USP is contraindicated in patients with a known hypersensitivity to it or to any local anesthetic agent of the amide-type.

 The following conditions preclude the use of spinal anesthesia: